bifurcationkit/BifurcationKit.jl/docs/src/tutorials3.md

 ```

 !!! tip "Tip"
-    We could have used `DiffEqOperators.jl` like for the Swift-Hohenberg tutorial.
+    We could have used `DiffEqOperators.jl` like for the Swift-Hohenberg tutorial instead of writing our laplacian ourselves.

 Finally, it will prove useful to have access to the hessian and third derivative